► New 2018 Audi A1 revealed

 ► Longer, wider, lower techfest

-The new 2018 Audi A1 is here - and the first official photographs suggest Audi's smallest car has taken a big leap forwards, stylistically and mechanically.
+On first inspection it looks like Audi's smallest car has taken a big leap forwards, stylistically and mechanically.
 It will be a five-door hatchback only, with no three-door planned - and there's no hint of diesel engines at launch, either.

 This is the Mk2 A1 Sportback; the original was launched way back in 2010, believe it or not.
 CAR lived with one for a year and you can read our long-term test here.
 The intervening eight years might have taken their toll on its wardrobe, but it still remains a strong seller with around 24,000 registered in the UK last year.
 Audi has sold a solid 830,000 worldwide since launch.

 Audi hopes to grow that number with this, the chiselled Mk2 Audi A1.
-You can place an order at your nearest dealership from July 2018 and the first right-hand drive models arrive in November 2018.
+You can place an order at your nearest dealership now and the first right-hand drive models are due to arrive in November 2018.

 Everything.
 This is an all-new model, spun from the Volkswagen group's ubiquitous MQB platform.
 That's engineering shorthand for the oily bits that underpin small and medium sized cars from across Wolfsburg's empire, from Golf to Octavia, Polo to Arona.
 It'll be made in Spain at Seat's Martorell factory, rather than in Audi's Brussels facility.

 More specifically, this is the MQB AO architecture and the crisp styling wrapped around it makes the new 2018 A1's dimensions longer (+56mm to 4029mm), wider (+35mm to 1740mm) and lower (-13mm to 1409mm) than before.
 It's aero efficient for a small hatchback, with a drag rating of 0.31, according to Audi.